 Climate skeptics have used this as a negative talking point however it was only because there weren’t many solar panel facilities built yet.
-Times are changing and the recyclablilty is very high.
+Times are changing, and recyclability is very high.

 3. They Generate Clean, Green Energy

 The Photovoltaic Effect is the generation of electricity when something is exposed to sunlight.
 In this case, the cells of the solar panel are exposed to sunlight.
-All which excites them and the byproduct is DC energy.
+All this excites them, and the byproduct is DC energy.

 That energy is converted into electricity that your home can consume for all of its needs.
 Everything from lighting and heating to your fridge and electric car if you are so lucky.

-When you then factor in with their fantastic life expectancy and inherently easy recyclability what you have is an amazingly clean and green energy source that nearly anyone can access.
+When you then factor in their fantastic life expectancy and inherently easy recyclability, what you have is an amazingly clean and green energy source that nearly anyone can access.

 The moral is, solar power is one of the greatest impacts individuals can have not only on the environment but on their hip pocket as well.
 If you don’t have solar on your home or business today, you really need to be asking yourself, why not?